 Now normally, I’d get out the old stripper and strip it all down, however, I knew that I didn’t want to disturb any stain, or the veneer.
 I wanted to take off the nasty, so that I could see what was underneath, without disturbing what was underneath.
 But how?!

 So I shared a picture in my Facebook group ( Furniture Rehab Bootcamp), and asked about taking a finish off, without getting into what was underneath.
-Chasity Jones DeGroat of the Junkin’ Jones Gang suggested that I try a 50/50 mix of Denatured Alcohol and Lacquer Thinner.
+Chasity Jones DeGroat of the Junkin’ Jones Gang suggested that I try a 50/50 mix of Acetone and Lacquer Thinner.
 So off to my local Ace I went!
 In addition to the 50/50 ingredients I also picked up some heavy duty chemical resistant gloves, 0000 steel wool, and a respirator.
 You can find these products much cheaper on Amazon if you’re willing to have them shipped!
 I’ve compiled a list of the items here!

 The idea behind this mix is that it takes off that alligator skin finish, while leaving everything underneath untouched.
 The grossness all over this dresser was most likely caused by years of smoking and cleaning with silicone based products like Pledge.